matias-ceau/scripts/docs/index.md

 - [nvim_in_new_terminal.sh](scripts/nvim_in_new_terminal.sh.md) -- *Opens a floating terminal to edit a file with NVim.*
 - [obsidian-vault-selector.sh](scripts/obsidian-vault-selector.sh.md) -- *A script to easily select and open any Obsidian vault from your filesystem.*
 - [obsidian.xsh](scripts/obsidian.xsh.md) -- *Open any Obsidian vault from a user-defined directory*
+- [pacman-fuzzy-search.sh](scripts/pacman-fuzzy-search.sh.md) -- *A script to perform fuzzy searches for Arch Linux packages using fzf*
 - [pdfopener.sh](scripts/pdfopener.sh.md) -- *A script to pick and open a PDF file using Evince*
 - [playlist_player.xsh](scripts/playlist_player.xsh.md) -- *A script for selecting and playing playlists in cmus with dmenu.*
 - [playlist_randomizer.xsh](scripts/playlist_randomizer.xsh.md) -- *Randomly selects and plays a playlist of albums in cmus.*